alm-safwat/Online-Platform-Performance-Tracker/README.md

-# My Online Platform Performance Analysis Project
+# Online Platform Performance Analysis Project

 ## Project Overview:
 In this project, I embarked on analyzing the performance of our online platform to uncover actionable insights that can drive business growth.
 Leveraging Power BI, I delved into the data, profiling it comprehensively and modeling it to extract valuable insights.